AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 <br />

 ## Functions Description
-The plugin includes a total of 32 functions, below is a brief description and examples of use.
+The plugin includes a total of 32 functions.
+In the [Demo Project](#Demo-Project) you can find usage examples for all functions.

 **Description of common parameters:**
 | **Parameter** | **Description**  |